jonathanlandy/testmd/README.md

 ## Package in a nutshell
 ### It's built on stepwise linear regression
-The underlying algorithm is designed to seek minimal feature subsets within a given data set that produce good linear fits to a set of target variables.
+The underlying algorithm is designed to seek minimal feature subsets that produce good linear fits to a set of target variables.
 This approach to feature selection strikes a good balance between performance, speed, and memory efficiency.